Caravans and Traders: Global Connections, 1200-1500 (HI2B8)

-This second-year undergraduate 15 CATS module runs for ten weeks in the autumn term.
-By the end of the module students will:
+This second-year undergraduate 15 CATS module runs for ten weeks in the Autumn term.
+In this module students will:

-- Gain an understanding of non-European histories, and their connections with and impact on medieval and early modern European history.
+- Gain an understanding of non-European histories, and their connections with and impact on medieval European history.

-- Obtain knowledge of the processes which made the earlymodern world increasingly interconnected.
+- Obtain knowledge of the processes which made the late medieval world increasingly interconnected.

 - Engage with key concepts in global history such as "connections", "comparisons", "entangled histories", "micro-global" and "cultural exchange".

-- Engage with a wide range of approaches to history through secondary sources.
+- Engage with a wide range of approaches to history through primary and secondary sources.

 - Analyse a range of visual, material and textual sources.